This Is What the Truth Feels Like Tour

 The This Is What the Truth Feels Like Tour was the third solo concert tour by American singer-songwriter Gwen Stefani, in support of her third solo studio album, This Is What the Truth Feels Like (2016).
-It began on July 12, 2016, in Mansfield, Massachusetts at the Xfinity Center and continued throughout North America before concluding on October 16, 2016, in Inglewood, California at The Forum.
+It began on July 12, 2016, in Mansfield, Massachusetts at the Xfinity Center and continued throughout North America before concluding on October 30, 2016, in Irvine, California at Irvine Meadows Amphitheatre, the venue's final show before closing permanently.

 Background

 The tour was officially revealed in late April 2016 with twenty-seven dates in the US and Canada.
-Stefani will tour together with Eve, with whom she already collaborated on the singles "Let Me Blow Ya Mind" and "Rich Girl".
+Stefani toured together with Eve, with whom she had already collaborated on the singles "Let Me Blow Ya Mind" and "Rich Girl".

 Setlist

 This setlist was obtained from the July 12, 2016, concert, held at the Xfinity Center in Mansfield, Massachusetts.
 It does not represent all concerts for the duration of the tour.